Zilliqa/scilla-rtl/README.md

 ## Build and install

 The following ubuntu packages must first be installed.
-    - `sudo apt-get install llvm-9-dev libboost-dev libboost-test-dev libjsoncpp-dev libboost-test-dev`
+    - `sudo apt-get install build-essential cmake llvm-9-dev libboost-dev libboost-test-dev libboost-test-dev libjsoncpp-dev `

 We suggest building ScillaVM in a directory that is *not* the source directory.
   * `$git clone --recurse-submodules https://github.com/Zilliqa/scilla-vm.git`